dhiway/cord/README.md

 ### Using Docker

+> #### Install Docker
+>
+>  Docker maybe not be installed on your system, so to check if docker is installed, run: `which docker`.
+To install docker on your system follow the [official installtion documentation](https://docs.docker.com/engine/install/) of docker.

 1. Let's first check the version we have.
 The first time you run this command, the CORD docker image will be downloaded.
 This takes a bit of time and bandwidth, be patient:

 ```bash